3674823674252/soundcloud-dl-all/README.md

 or you can run it programmatically like this:

- require('soundcloud-dl-all').dl(user, dl_root, tag, fold, cb)
+ require('soundcloud-dl-all').dl(client, user, dl_root, tag, fold, cb)

-(user param is a string, dl_root is also a string, tag is boolean, fold is boolean, cb is function)
+(client and user params are strings, dl_root is also a string, tag is boolean, fold is boolean, cb is function)

 always specify a callback when calling it like that, it will be invoked after all tracks are downloaded.